-HCA Healthcare's quarterly profit misses on weak patient volumes
+HCA Healthcare slumps as profit misses on weak patient volumes

 "And that doesn't make us comfortable given pressures on same-store utilization rates."

-HCA has been scooping up hospitals from Community Health and Tenet Healthcare as the hospital operator looks to bulk up for growth.
+HCA has been scooping up hospitals from rivals including Community Health and Tenet Healthcare as it looks to bulk up.

-HCA said salaries and benefits, supplies and other operating expenses rose 4.6 percent to $8.66 billion.
+Net income attributable was largely flat at $657 million, or $1.75 per share, in the second quarter ended June 30, lower than analysts' estimate of $1.80, according to Thomson Reuters I/B/E/S.

-The company, which operates 172 hospitals and 119 freestanding surgery centers, reported a 4 percent growth in revenue at $10.73 billion, but it was below analysts' estimate of $10.85 billion.
+HCA, which operates 172 hospitals and 119 freestanding surgery centers, reported a 4 percent growth in revenue at $10.73 billion, but it was below analysts' estimate of $10.85 billion.

-Evercore ISI analysts said the magnitude of the volume weakness was still a surprise and expected the stock to sell off.

 HCA now expects earnings per share for the year in the range of $7.00 to $7.30, down from $7.20 to $7.60 it previously forecast.